Mental Health Facilities Dayton, WA

 Region Ii Mental Health Center - 44.3 miles from Dayton, WA

 Region Ii Mental Health Center is a mental health center in Lewiston, Idaho, located at 1118 F Street, P. o.
 Box B, 83501 zip code.
 Region Ii Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Region Ii Mental Health Center offers group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
-Region Ii Mental Health Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and clients referred from the court/judicial system.
-More services available at Region Ii Mental Health Center include mentoring/peer support/consumer-run services, assertive community treatment and psychosocial rehabilitation services.
+Region Ii Mental Health Center offers individual psychotherapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Region Ii Mental Health Center also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with serious mental illness.
+More services available at Region Ii Mental Health Center include assertive community treatment, suicide prevention services and case management.

 Learn More